haukex/webperl/using.md

 In particular, even though you might make heavy use of `/mnt/idb` when testing with the "mini IDE", remember that this storage is *not* a way to distribute files to your users, and in fact, some users' browsers may automatically regularly clear the `IndexedDB`, or have it disabled altogether.
+It also may not work at all in a "sandboxed" `iframe`.
 For providing your application to your users, either use `<script type="text/perl">` tags, compile the script into the virtual file system, or use the JavaScript `Perl` object.